 - We are returning any unearned fees and costs to the client.

 The lawyer must take reasonable steps to protect the client’s secret, like providing the client with a copy of the file and informing the client of deadlines and other matters.

-Also, giving the client enough time get other legal representation.
+Also, give the client enough time to get other legal representation.
 The lawyer should also take reasonable steps to protect privileged information.